MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

   - **Years**: Actuals are grouped by calendar year.
 A separate journal is created for each year.
   - **All**: All actual transactions are included in the same integration journal.
 If the journal isn't available when the periodic process runs, for example if the journal is in the process of posting transactions, a new journal is created.

 Journal lines are created based on project actuals.
-The following is a list of some of the more notable default and transformation rules:
+The following list includes some of the more notable default and transformation rules:

   - Each project actual transaction has a line in the Project Operations Integration journal.
 Cost and unbilled sales transactions for time and material billing type are shown on separate lines.
   - The **Date** field represents the date of the transaction.
 The **Accounting date** field represents the date that the transaction is recorded to the ledger.
 If the accounting date is in a [closed financial period](https://docs.microsoft.com/dynamics365/finance/general-ledger/close-general-ledger-at-period-end), and the parameter **Automatically set accounting date to open ledger period** is set on the **Financial** tab of the **Project management and accounting parameters** page, the system will adjust the accounting date of the transaction to the first date in next open ledger period.